atc0005/safelinks/README.md

 ##### Flags

 > [!NOTE]
-> 🛠️ This is a planned feature but is not yet available.
+> 🛠️ This feature is not implemented but may be added in the future.

 ##### Positional Argument

 > [!NOTE]
-> 🛠️ This is a planned feature but is not yet available.
+> 🛠️ This feature is not implemented but may be added in the future.

 ##### Standard input (e.g., "piping")